-1. Suing your client for fees.
+- Suing your client for fees

-Many times CPAs are asked to help clients resolve disputes.
+Advising both parties to a transaction or helping them to resolve a dispute.
+Many times, CPAs are asked to help clients resolve disputes.
 Don't do it!
-Friendly divorcing couples don't always stay friendly, and guess who they blame when things don't work out the way they had hoped.
+Friendly divorcing couples don't always stay friendly, and guess who they blame when things don't work out the way they had hoped?
 The CPA.
 The same is true with business disputes.
 Disputes between owners or partners often result in advice that is perceived by one or more of them as favoring one partner to the detriment of another.
 This in turn results in malpractice claims.

-3. Participating in business deals with clients.
+- Participating in client business deals

 If the deal falls apart or takes a severe downturn, however, the client's perception of the CPA may change.
-The CPA appears to no longer have the client's best interests at heart, and juries tend to sympathize with clients, especially with the benefi t of hindsight and all the facts laid out by a skilled attorney.
+The CPA appears to no longer have the client's best interests at heart, and juries tend to sympathize with clients, especially with the benefit of hindsight and all the facts laid out by a skilled attorney.
 The CPA is portrayed as the financial expert who sacrificed the best interests of his client to benefit himself.

 Finally, and probably most importantly, is coverage precluded by your insurance policy if you enter into a business deal with a client and something goes wrong?

+Don't fail to communicate with clients in writing.
 Failing to document important information is a common mistake that often leads to lawsuits.
 If it is not in writing, it may be presumed later in a court of law that it didn’t happen.
 Juries expect CPAs to document important events, advice, and client decisions.

 Documentation is needed from beginning to end.
-It begins with the engagement letter stating what the fi rm is going to do, what it's not going to do, the limitations of the engagement, and what the client's responsibilities are.
+It begins with the engagement letter stating what the firm is going to do, what it's not going to do, the limitations of the engagement, and what the client's responsibilities are.
 Document the advice you give, the information you receive, and the decisions made by the client.
 And document a disengagement by sending the client a professional, objective and rational letter that lets the client know that the engagement is ending at a specific date.

-Juries rarely care about your professional standards, rules or disclaimers.
-What they care about is your getting it right.
+One error that CPAs can make is mistaking adherence to the professional standards as a substitute for "getting it right."
+Juries often don't care about CPA professional standards, rules or disclaimers.
+What they care about is CPAs getting it right.
 When you are preparing tax returns, or you are engaged in a review or compilation of financial statements, you are not required to verify certain types of information.
 But think twice.
 If something looks irregular, it probably is.
 Investigate it, document it, communicate it, and get it right.